LiveisFpv/LiveisFPV-ID/readme.md

 ## Troubleshooting

-- “Server is running on :8080”: `DOMAIN` is empty.
-When env var is present but empty, default doesn’t apply; set `DOMAIN=localhost` (or remove var) so default works.
+- "Server is running on :8080": `DOMAIN` is empty.
+When env var is present but empty, default doesn't apply; set `DOMAIN=localhost` (or remove var) so default works.
-- “no allowed CORS origins configured”: set `ALLOWED_CORS_ORIGINS` in `.env` (comma-separated) and restart.
+- "no allowed CORS origins configured": set `ALLOWED_CORS_ORIGINS` in `.env` (comma-separated) and restart.
 - OAuth callback shows backend page instead of redirect: pass `redirect_url` and allow it in `ALLOWED_REDIRECT_URLS`.
 - CORS or cookies not working: ensure origin is in `ALLOWED_CORS_ORIGINS` and frontend requests use `credentials: 'include'`.
 For cross-site cookies you may need `Secure` and `SameSite=None`.
 - Email not sent: verify SMTP settings and network egress.